My Life in Art: Artistic Adolescence

-Section Three - Artistic Youth
+Artistic Youth

-This is the largest section of his autobiography and consists of 41 chapters.
+"Artistic Youth", the largest section, comprises 41 chapters.
 It begins with the foundation of the Moscow Society of Art and Literature in the winter of 1888, which he founded at the age of 25 along with Russian director Aleksandr Fedotov and the group of actors Fedotov had put together, which included Stanislavski.
 Fedotov had directed Stanislavski in a play by Nikolai Gogol, called "The Players".
 Stanislavski considered Fedotov the first "truly talented director" he had ever worked with.
 In the first half of this section Stanislavski describes many of the plays put on by the group, beginning with their debut and ending with the events that led to the foundation of the Moscow Art Theatre on October 14, 1897.
 He discusses his breakthroughs in the art of acting that he achieved in those ten years, through his experience as an actor and a director.
 He also tells about his acquaintance and relationship with Leo Tolstoy.
 One of the events that led to the founding of the Moscow Art Theatre was Stanislavski's acquaintance with the theatre's co-director and co-founder Vladimir Nemirovich-Danchenko, who at the time was a well-known Russian playwright and director of the drama school of the Moscow Philharmonic Society.
-Among the schools graduates in the class of 1898 were Olga Knipper and Vsevolod Meyerhold.
+Among the school's graduates in the class of 1898 were Olga Knipper and Vsevolod Meyerhold.
 At the Moscow Art Theatre Stanislavski was in charge of the directing side of all productions and Nemirovich-Danchenko was in charge of the literary side.
 At least they agreed that each of them would have the power of veto in their area of expertise, whenever an agreement could not be made on a particular subject.

 The second half of section three describes the first nine years of the Moscow Art Theatre's existence up until their first international tour in 1906, when they traveled to Berlin.
 Stanislavski spends most of this section describing in dramatic detail his relationship with Anton Chekhov and the productions of Chekhov's plays, beginning with their first production of "The Seagull", which had been originally staged in St. Petersburg, and ending with their production of "The Cherry Orchard" in 1904 and Chekhov's death that same year.
 He describes what it was like staging these plays with the aid of Chekhov himself, often through correspondence due to his tuberculosis which forced him to spend the winters in the Crimea.
 He discusses his breakthroughs in the art of acting that were found through working on these plays, which laid the foundations for "realism" in the theatre.
 Stanislavski felt that the reason why other contemporary theatre groups had no success with Chekhov's plays is because they were trying to perform them using the old school of acting, which consisted grand gestures and loud declamations that overpowered the simplicity in Chekhov's works.
 Stanislavski discovered that Chekhov's plays were most effective when the actors utilized stillness and silence on stage.